APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel        September 2018

+   The set of all possible responses to these three queries are:

+   (A * *):  If any resolver returns an "A" response for the query for
-      validating DNS resolver, and the user will not be impacted by the KSK roll.
+      the invalid name, then the resolver set contains at least one non- validating DNS resolver, and the user will not be impacted by the KSK roll.